10 exploradores aventureros que cambiaron el mundo con sus expediciones

 Eileen Collins- 10 exploradores aventureros que cambiaron al mundo con sus expediciones

-"We feel the same fascination as men for space, and it will become easier every time because prejudices and barriers are finally falling down."
+"We feel the same fascination for space as men do.", And it will become easier and easier because prejudices and barriers are finally falling."

 Eileen Collins changed the history of space aviation on July 20, 1999, the day she became the first woman in history to command a space shuttle.
-She is known as “the rocket woman” and it is not surprising, since, in addition to piloting the shuttle, she was the first commander of a special mission and participated in four space flights.
+She is known as “the rocket woman” and it is no wonder, since, in addition to piloting the shuttle, she was the first commander of a special mission and participated in four space flights.

-His trajectory is, to say the least, remarkable, starting with the fact that he was born into a humble family that could not easily afford to pay for his studies at the university; However, the pilot managed to study and graduate in Science and Mathematics in 1976 and, later, in 1979 she graduated in Mathematics and Economics.
-She was the only woman in her promotion.
-That same year (1979) she was also a member of the Ninety-Nines, a group of pioneering women in demanding the rights of female aviators.
-The following year he obtained his pilot rating at an Air Force Base in Oklahoma.
+Her career is, to say the least, remarkable, starting with the fact that she was born into a humble family that could not easily afford to pay for her university studies; however, the pilot managed to study and graduate in Science and Mathematics in 1976 and, later, in 1979 she graduated in Mathematics and Economics.
+She was the only woman in her class.
+That same year (1979) she was also a member of the Ninety-Nines, a group of women who were pioneers in the vindication of the rights of female aviators.
+The following year she obtained her pilot's license at an air base in Oklahoma.

-After two years at the Air Force Academy he earned a reputation as a good pilot, and a year later he passed the tests to become an astronaut.
-Her position in charge of a space flight in 1995 would make her a great professional, which would later help NASA decide that she was the one to command, for the first time in its history, a shuttle.
+After two years at the Air Force Academy, she gained a reputation as a good pilot, and a year later she passed the tests to become an astronaut.
+Her position at the head of a space flight in 1995 would make her a great professional, which would later help NASA decide that she would be the one to command, for the first time in its history, a shuttle.

 Michael Fay- 10 exploradores aventureros que cambiaron al mundo con sus expediciones

-In 1999, J. Michael Fay walked a journey that began in the Republic of the Congo and ended 456 days later on the coast of Gabon.
-The explorer wore open-toed sandals throughout the journey, and did not replace them with other footwear at any time.
-The flesh that protruded from the sandal meant that, on the eleventh day of the route, Fay's feet were full of worms that had begun to penetrate her toes to the point of rotting them.
+In 1999, J. Michael Fay set out on foot on a journey that began in the Republic of the Congo and ended 456 days later on the coast of Gabon.
+The explorer wore open-toed sandals throughout the journey, and never replaced them with other footwear.
+The flesh protruding from the sandal meant that by the eleventh day of the journey, Fay's feet were riddled with maggots that had begun to rot his toes.

-The route had an extension of 3200 kilometers.
-Fay collected an enormous amount of data, and he hoped his trip, sponsored by the Wildlife Conservation Society and the National Geographic Society, would draw attention to the last pristine forest in central Africa.
-And he got it.
-The Gabonese government, moved by the feat and the value that Fay had dedicated, converted an area of 28.500 square kilometers in a system of 13 national parks.
+The journey spanned 3,200 kilometers.
+Fay collected a huge amount of data, and was confident that his trip, sponsored by the Wildlife Conservation Society and the National Geographic Society, to bring attention to the last pristine forest in central Africa.
+And he succeeded.
+The Gabonese government, moved by Fay's feat and courage, turned an area of 28,500 square kilometers into a system of 13 national parks.

 NIRMAL PURJA